Parochial Church Council

 Parochial Church Councils (PCCs) are responsible for supporting the local clergy in the running and management of their benefice or parish.
 Their primary function is stated as ‘promoting in the parish the whole mission of the Church’.

-An Annual Parochial Church Meeting (APCM) is usually held in April, and appoints the church wardens and members of the PCC.
-They, too, have powers and responsibilities under the Synodical Government Measure 1969.
+An Annual Parochial Church Meeting (APCM) is usually held between April and May, and appoints churchwardens and members of the PCC.
+They, too, have powers and responsibilities as legal Trustees under the Synodical Government Measure 1969.

 The Parish of the Claydons PCC is the governing body of the three parish churches (St Michael’s, St Mary’s and All Saints), Café Church in Calvert Green and Parish Newsletter.